rufus-lang/rufus/doc/spec.md

 characters `!"#$%&'()*,:;<=>?[\]^`{|}` and the Unicode replacement character `U+FFFD`.

-Assume we have compiled a package containing the package clause package math, which exports function `Sin`, and installed the compiled package in the file identified by "`lib/math`".
-This table illustrates how `Sin` is accessed in files that import the package after the various types of import declaration.
+Assume we have compiled a module containing the module clause module math, which exports function `Sin`, and installed the compiled module in the file identified by "`lib/math`".
+This table illustrates how `Sin` is accessed in files that import the module after the various types of import declaration.

 ```
 Import declaration          Local name of Sin